Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Introduction

 While much is known about the stochastic foundation of the L\'evy walk and its applications, a physical model that allows control over the transition between the phases of the dynamics could pave the way for a deeper understanding.
-As originally described in~\cite{Marksteiner1996}, laser cooled atoms -- in part of the ``Sisyphus cooling" parameter space -- are ideal for this purpose.
+As originally described in~\cite{Marksteiner1996}, laser-cooled atoms -- in certain parts of parameter space -- are ideal for this purpose.
 This realization gave rise to a series of questions regarding fundamental issues in statistical physics such as the non-Maxwellian nature of the velocity distribution, rare events in heavy-tailed processes, calculation of anomalous transport constants, and the ergodic properties of these non-equilibrium processes~\cite{Bardou2002,Lutz2013}.
 As a concrete example of such a fundamental concept, consider the two-time velocity autocorrelation function $\braket{v(t_2)v(t_1)}$.
 For Brownian motion and a vast number of other transport systems, this quantity is stationary and depends only on the time difference $\vert t_2-t_1\vert$.
 This has many consequences, for example for the calculation of the diffusion constant using the famed Einstein-Green-Kubo approach and also for the ergodic properties of the system.
-In Sisyphus cooling, however, this stationarity property does not hold and instead the correlations exhibit scale-invariance where the ratio of the two times becomes important.
+Under certain conditions, however, this stationarity property does not hold for laser-cooled atoms, and instead the correlations exhibit scale-invariance where the ratio of the two times becomes important.
 This leads to new ideas on transport and ergodicity.